SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 • how the Association is governed and how decisions are made

-• how it is organised to get the work done.
+• How it is organised to get the work done.

 The roles, rights and responsibilities of people holding specific positions and of the different structures:

-• what different individuals or structures are responsible for,
+• What different individuals or structures are responsible for,

 • to whom they account.